Home Insurance in Lake City, FL and Columbia County

 Wind Mitigation Inspection

 A licensed inspector documents hurricane-resistant features of your home — roof shape, truss connections, clips/straps, and opening protection.
-This can save 20–40% on your homeowners insurance in Florida.
+Those details may affect pricing, credits, and which carriers are interested in the quote.

 Newer Roof Discount